September 2016 Board Watch Report CardLeave a Comment

-Below is the twenty-fourth Board Watch report card based on volunteer assessments.
-The current report card reflects assessments from June through August of 2015.
-Overall, the School Board received a C+ average.
+Below is the twenty-sixth Board Watch report card based on volunteer assessments.
+The current report card reflects assessments from May thru August of 2016.
+Overall, the School Board received a B average.

-- Competency: The score is a 3.22 (C+), the same grade as on the previous Report Card.
-On average, volunteers reported that only about half of Board members were prepared for meetings and appeared to use research, district data, existing policies, and other facts to inform their opinions.
+The score is a 3.62 (B-), the same grade as on the previous Report Card.
+On average, volunteers reported that more than half of Board members were prepared for meetings and appeared to use research, district data, existing policies, and other facts to inform their opinions.

 A Deeper Look at the Scores

-Recommendation – Focus on Policy Making; Time Management
+Recommendation – Focus on Goals and Increase Transparency

 Links to Videos of Board Meetings Covered by this Report Card